-During fiscal 2012, management decided to sell certain farms in order to have cash flows sufficient to acquire the notes defaulted upon by HP A&M and to meet the future obligations on the promissory notes the Company issued to purchase the defaulted notes owed by HP A&M. Management has entered into contracts to sell 1,486 acres of land along with 3,377 FLCC shares associated with this land.
-The assets held for sale total \$5.7 million, which is the lower of cost or fair value less cost to sell.
+During fiscal 2012, management decided to sell certain farms in order to have cash flows sufficient to acquire the notes defaulted upon by HP A&M and to meet the future obligations on the promissory notes the Company issued to purchase the defaulted notes owed by HP A&M. Management has entered into or is in the process of negotiating agreements to sell 1,471 acres of land along with 3,397 FLCC shares associated with this land.
+The assets held for sale total \$5.7 million, which is the lower of cost or fair value less cost to sell